"Now Listen to Me... "

 Film noir has few representatives as dourly defeatist or as forcefully communicative on the subject of human relations than 1945's Scarlet Street, previously reviewed here.
 Edward G. Robinson as Christopher Cross will take his fateful walk down that dark and foreboding street Friday, June 12 at 5 pm PDT.

-As in Hotel, the previous TCM recommendation this month, Rod Taylor again headlines the intriguing “Mission Impossible” prototype espionage thriller 36 Hours (1964), previously reviewed here.
+As in Hotel, a previous TCM recommendation this month, Rod Taylor again headlines the intriguing “Mission Impossible” prototype espionage thriller 36 Hours (1964), previously reviewed here.
 The hour to watch will take place Saturday, June 13 at 1:15 pm PDT.

 TCM's current monthly schedule can be confirmed by clicking on any of the above TCM related images.
 To confirm the correct Pacific Daylight (West Coast) showtime information, subtract 3 hours from the Eastern Daylight (East Coast) showtime listed on TCM’s schedule.